btnguyen2k/mpn/dosrc/02-openai/202305022309-estimate-number-tokens/index-en.md

 It's important to count the number of tokens in your prompt to optimize its performance.
 However, there's a caveat: token count isn't directly correlated to the number of _characters_, _bytes_, or _words_ in the prompt.
 This means that similar strings can result in different token counts in different natural languages (such as English and Vietnamese).
 As a result, accurately counting tokens is not a trivial task.

 OpenAI uses [Byte Pair Encoding](https://en.wikipedia.org/wiki/Byte_pair_encoding) (BPE) for prompt input tokenization.
 Luckily, several programming language [libraries](https://github.com/topics/bpe) can tokenize and count the number of tokens from a string.
 However, if a suitable library is unavailable in your preferred programming language, you can still _estimate_ the number of tokens.
-This article proposes an approach to approximating the token count from an input string.
+This post proposes an approach to approximating the token count from an input string.

 ## The approach